rust-lang/rfcs/text/0000-extern-impl.md

 The dependency *must* be a path dependency to another crate defined in the same workspace.
 Cargo will not allow you specify `impl = True` for other crates.

-Publishing packages with `impl = True` to crates.io is not allowed.
+Publishing packages with any `impl = True` dependencies to crates.io is not allowed.

 # Guide-level explanation (rustc)